Skip to navigation Skip to content

 • barriers and interventions for employment services, where indicated

-• More customer reported information is not required to complete the JCA
+• More customer reported details are not required to complete the JCA

 • The assessor has no concerns with the quality, breadth, and currency of the available medical evidence relevant to the claim period.